fieldtrip/website/development/project/fwdarch2.md

-Useful for example to extract a surface from the wireframe Implementation suggestion of mesh2surf.m: for each triangle of the tetrahedron count the number of belonging tetrahedres end keep the triangles with count == 1
+Useful for example to extract a surface from the wireframe Implementation suggestion of mesh2surf.m: for each triangle of the tetrahedron count the number of belonging tetrahedra end keep the triangles with count == 1
 [Back](#Dealing with the geometry of the forward model)